 Almost any order you make through Lowe’s home delivery will come with a $79 fee.
-However, this fee is waived on all appliances costing over $400.
+However, this fee is waived on all appliances that cost more than $400.

 If you order your appliance before 4 p.m., you’ll get it delivered the next day.

 Take a look at your delivery before you sign the release.
-If you notice any damages to your delivered items, you need to call Lowe’s customer service at (800) 890-5932.
+A close look.
+If you notice any damages to your delivered items, you’ll need to call Lowe’s customer service at (800) 890-5932.
 They’ll either help you get a replacement or fully cancel your order.

-Give it a thorough look over – if you miss any damages after the fact, you’re out of luck.
-I’ve accepted a scratched refrigerator, changed my mind and was told “too bad” and given a five minute lecture about how I should have inspected blah blah.
+Give it a thorough look — if you miss any damages after the fact, you’re out of luck.
+I once accepted a scratched refrigerator and didn’t notice the damage until a few days later.
+Lowe’s didn’t give me a replacement; instead, they gave me a five-minute lecture about how I should have inspected blah blah.

-- An extra $1 per bundle if the deliverers have to carry shingles to locations like the garage or second floor.
+- You’ll pay an extra $1 per bundle if the deliverers have to carry shingles to locations like the garage or second floor.
 If your delivery is going to a jobsite, there’s no additional charges.

-- An extra $2 per sheet if the deliverers need to carry sheetrock to specific jobsite locations.
+- You’ll pay an extra $2 per sheet if the deliverers need to carry sheetrock to specific jobsite locations.

-If you’re not a Lowe’s Pro customer, you have to pay anywhere from $20 and $30 to have them haul away your old appliance.
+If you’re not a Lowe’s Pro customer, you have to pay anywhere between $20 and $30 to have them haul away your old appliance.

-Make sure you fulfill all the requirements for your Lowe’s appliance before delivery.
+Make sure you fulfill all requirements for your Lowe’s appliance before delivery.